Hanazar-Games/3D-2048-webgame/README.md

 If you want the shortest possible description:

-> **3D 2048** is a stylish browser-based 2048 game set inside a rotatable 4×4×4 cube, with presets, themes, settings, shortcuts, announcements, multilingual UI, and Hanazar-branded presentation.
+> **3D 2048** is a stylish browser-based 2048 game set inside a rotatable 4×4×4 cube, with presets, themes, timer support, competition mode, shortcut rebinding, in-site announcements, multilingual UI, and Hanazar-branded presentation.